HardikAhuja1/Speaking-Calculator/README.md

 Hi!
 I’m Hardik Ahuja, currently learning AI, ML, and Python projects to strengthen my development and problem-solving skills.
 This project is a small part of my learning journey toward becoming an AI Engineer.

+I built this Speaking Calculator using Tkinter and pyttsx3.
+I faced challenges syncing voice and display, but solved it by threading speech and UI separately.